 FAQ Section

-3. Can the main() method be declared private, protected, or without any modifier?
+main()method be declared private, protected, or without any modifier? - Is it possible to declare the

-8. Can the main() method be declared final in Java?
+main()method be declared final in Java?

 1. Why is the main() method public static?

-• Public β†’ JVM needs to access it from outside the class.
+- Public β JVM needs to access it from outside the class.

-• Static β†’ JVM can call it without creating an object of the class.
+- Static β JVM can call it without creating an object of the class.

 public class Test {